-The success of Switch has changed all that, though, and we've seen a raft of FPS games arrive on the handheld hybrid.
+The success of Switch is changing all that, though, and we've seen a raft of FPS games arrive on the handheld hybrid.
 From remade classics to seemingly 'impossible' ports, there's now plenty to chose from, and with exciting games like DOOM Eternal and Metroid Prime 4 coming up, there's never been a better time to gear up like John Matrix, light a cigar and blast through the demonic hordes on your handheld.

 So, saddle up, lock and load, and prepare for our selection of the best First-Person Shooters on Switch.
 Yippee-ki-yay!